pactus-project/pactus.org/docs/learn/economy/incentive.md

 # Incentive model

-## Deflationary Economic Model

-Zarb is a deflationary blockchain, same as in the case of Bitcoin.
-The total number of coins in Zarb is 21 million and it is set at genesis time.
-Zarb does not have any pre-minted token or privileged account.

 ## Flat Reward

 The incentive may help encourage nodes to stay honest[^first].
 To have a better understanding about